 In using Jekyll, my priority was to get a site up and running quickly, and for free.
 Those were met.

-However, it was time-consuming to continually tweak the site and fix bugs.
-Additionally, a drawback of this approach was that Clarisse would not be able to edit the site herself, making any handover extremely difficult.
+However, development was time-consuming, and Clarisse would not be able to directly edit the site herself, making any handover pretty challenging.

 These were major plus points that sped things up considerably: